 In addition to the scientific goals described above, the study also interpreted results in terms of the applied silvicultural prescriptions in the final report.
-Using this applied lens to interpret scientific results highlights the value of the study to the work of the Board of Forestry.
+Using this applied lens to interpret scientific results highlights the value of the study to the Board of Forestry's work.